A classification of radial or totally geodesic ends of real projective orbifolds I: a survey of results: Introduction

 \subsection{Outline.}

 In this paper, we will survey some results that we obtained for the ends of convex real projective orbifolds.
 There are three parts to expose the work here. \begin{itemize} \item[(I)] The preliminary review and examples.
 We discuss some parts on duality and finish our work on complete affine R-ends.
 (This corresponds to the present paper). \item[(II)] We classify properly convex R-ends and T-ends when they satisfy the uniform middle eigenvalue conditions.
-(See \cite{End2}.) \item[(III)] We classify nonproperly convex and non-complete affine but convex R-ends (NPCC-ends).
-(See \cite{End3}.) \end{itemize} We will use the result to study the deformation spaces of convex real projective orbifolds.
-(See \cite{conv, conv1, conv2, conv3}.)
+(See \cite{End2}.) \item[(III)] We classify nonproperly convex and non-complete affine but convex R-ends (NPNC-ends).
+(See \cite{End3}.) \end{itemize} {We are currently writing a book \cite{book} generalizing the results in this article and the articles \cite{conv, endclass, End2, End3} simplifying many assumptions and results.}

 Part I: In Section \ref{sec-prelim}, we go over basic definitions.
 We discuss ends of orbifolds, convexity, the Benoist theory on convex divisible actions, and so on.

 In Section \ref{sec-duality} we discuss the dual orbifolds of a given convex real projective orbifold.